Kitchen Remodeling Costs

 3) Type of Flooring

 Impact on cost: small to moderate

-The flooring material you select will not only influence the functionality and aesthetic appeal of the kitchen, but it will influence the price as well.
-Natural stone, hardwood and designer tile floors typically cost more than engineered wood, laminate, basic tile, or faux stone floors.
-Flooring can have an impact on your kitchen remodel’s cost, but unless you go for very cheap or very expensive flooring material, it usually doesn’t greatly impact the kitchen’s remodeling cost.
+The flooring material you select will influence the functionality and aesthetic appeal of the kitchen.
+It will also influence the price.
+Natural stone, hardwood and designer tile floors typically cost more.
+Less expensive include engineered wood, laminate, basic tile, or faux stone floors.
+Flooring can have an impact on your kitchen remodel’s cost.
+Unless you go for very cheap or very expensive flooring material, it usually doesn’t greatly impact the kitchen’s remodeling cost.